zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 ## Introduction

-You can create a load balancer as a front end for accessing Cloudera Manager, Hue, and Oracle Data Studio on your Big Data Service cluster.
+You can create a load balancer as a front end for accessing Cloudera Manager, Hue, and Oracle Data Studio on your Big Data Service ccluster.

 ### Objectives